NOAH Compendium

 Do not administer by the intravenous or intramuscular route.

-Do not use in animals with known hypersensitivity to the active ingredient.
+Do not use in cases of hypersensitivity to the active ingredient or to any of excipients.

 Do not use in dogs or cats as severe adverse reactions may occur.